louking/members/docs/meetings-admin-guide.rst

 Now the same file(s) can be found by navigating to the well known folder, or by navigating to the meeting folder, and any changes to the file(s) will happen in both folders.

+Also see `Organize your files in Google Drive`_, click on Create a shortcut for a file or folder

 .. warning::
     do not copy the file and save it somewhere else, as this would prevent the system from managing the file contents